johnsiilver/boutique/docs/README.md

 The "state" is the data object that will get updated.
 In our case, this would be data.State that we defined in package data.  "action" is the boutique.Action that is to be processed.
-An Modifier does NOT have to handle a specific Action Type, it only has to handle the Actions it is designed to ecognizes.
+A Modifier does NOT have to handle a specific Action Type, it only has to handle the **Actions** it is designed to ecognizes.
 If it does not recognize the action.Type, it should simply return state as it was passed.
 Otherwise Modifier returns the updated state object.

-There is a fundamental rule that MUST be obeyed by all Modifiers:
+There is a fundamental rule that MUST be obeyed by all **Modifier(s)**:

-THOU SHALL NOT MUTATE DATA!
+**THOU SHALL NOT MUTATE DATA!**

 Non-references can be changed directly.
 But reference types or pointer values must be copied and replaced, never modified.